yugokato/openapi-test-client/README.md

 > Please note that validation against response is not currently supported.

-# Async support
+# Async Support
-The same client code can support both `sync` (teh default) and `async` modes.
+The same client code can support both `sync` (the default) and `async` modes.
 You can switch to the async mode by giving `async_mode=True` when instantiating an API client, then specify `await` to each API function call.